 .
-Foundation walls are under extreme pressure at all times and the older the walls the higher the chance of problems.
+Foundation walls are under extreme pressure at all times and the older the walls, the higher the chance of problems.

 inward.
-These horizontal wall cracks cause a weakening to the entire structure and definitely require the help of a professional.
+These horizontal wall cracks cause a weakening of the entire structure and definitely require the help of a professional.
 If you have noticed any horizontal foundation wall cracks in your home, the problem needs to be addressed.
 If repairs are not made, the wall will continue to crack and your foundation will ultimately be completely unstable, jeopardizing you and your family.

 Concrete and brick foundation walls are going to crack, the trick is recognizing which ones are ok and which are serious.
 Here is a list from most to least serious:

 - A misplaced gutter or downspout is probably the cause of these types of wall cracks.
 Excessive moisture causes more pressure, resulting in cracking, bulging, and bowing.

-L-Shaped Cracks– These cracks are usually caused by shrinkage.
+- These cracks are usually caused by shrinkage.
 Generally not a structural issue, but they may need attention if you notice water seepage.

-Hairline Cracks– Falling in the mortar and between concrete blocks are normal and rarely worth being concerned about.
+- Appearing in the mortar and between concrete blocks are normal and rarely worth being concerned about.